Mondly Review: Offers Innovative Technology But Won’t Get You All the Way to Fluency

-Mondly might be a good way to get an entry into a new level, but it’s not as good a platform as the likes of FluentU, which use authentic materials aimed at all different levels.
+Mondly might be a good way to get an entry into a new level, but it’s no match for platforms that use authentic materials aimed at all different levels.

 While I appreciate Mondly’s attempts at innovation, the result is often something that feels a long way from natural.
 The conversations in the chatbot are stilted, while the augmented reality function really just replays set pieces in a way that captures your interest at first but loses its impact as the novelty fades.